rhymeswithmogul/SecurityTxtToolkit/README.md

 IsSigned           : False
 ```

-It looks like GitHub's "security.txt" file is not compliant with the latest version of the draft specification!
+It looks like GitHub's "security.txt" file is not compliant with the specification (at the time of this writing)!

 The `Test-SecurityTxtFile` cmdlet also accepts string input via `-InputObject` or the pipeline:
 ```powershell